 U.S. VC Process for Indian Startups

-As an India-based startup, closing on U.S. venture capital is similar to doing so if your company was completely US-based, with a few notable differences.
-In the past several years, I’ve represented several India-based startups through venture capital financings.
+As a startup in India, closing on U.S. venture capital is similar to doing so if your company was completely US-based, with a few notable differences.
+I’ve represented several India-based startups through venture capital financings.
 To name just a few, clients have included Freshworks (formerly FreshDesk), WizRocket, and Shopalyst.
 They, along with other clients, have closed financings with the India-based or branches such as Accel Partners, Kalaari, Sequoia, Helion and Matrix, and not to mention with several US venture capital counterparts.

 The common denominator with these entities is that such investment has come through a Delaware corporation.
 Note that even India-based VCs will invest in Delaware entities, although they of course invest in a private limited or another country’s entity (e.g., Singapore).
 There’s many different reasons to structure the investment through the US entity, such as making the financing compatable with future US-based investments or just speed.
 And, of course, there are different tax reasons which either make the US-entity favorable or at least neutral with respect to a foreign jurisdiction registration.